 Equity Market Risk: Overall stock market risks may affect the value of the Fund.
-Factors such as domestic economic growth and market conditions, interest rate levels, and political events affect the securities markets.
+Factors such as domestic economic growth and market conditions, interest rate levels and political events affect the securities markets.
 When the value of the Fund's investments goes down, your investment in the Fund decreases in value and you could lose money.

 Fixed Income Risk: The Fund invests in fixed income securities.
 These securities will increase or decrease in value based on changes in interest rates.
 If rates increase, the value of the Fund's fixed income securities will generally decline, and those securities with longer terms generally will decline more.
 Your investment will decline in value if the value of the Fund's investments decreases.
 There is a risk that issuers and counterparties will not make payments on fixed income securities and repurchase agreements held by the Fund.
 Such defaults could result in losses to the Fund.
 Securities with lower credit quality have a greater risk of default.
 In addition, the credit quality of securities held by the Fund may be lowered if an issuer's financial condition changes.
-Lower credit quality may lead to greater volatility in the price of a security and in shares of the Fund.
+Lower credit quality may lead to greater volatility in the price of a security and of shares of the Fund.
 Lower credit quality also may affect liquidity and make it difficult for the Fund to sell the security.
+Recent financial trends and regulatory changes have created a fixed income market with lower dealer capacity relative to the asset size of some fixed income markets.
+This may lead to increased trading costs, decreased liquidity and greater market volatility for some fixed income assets in general, especially lower quality bonds.
+Our Funds do not generally buy non-investment grade bonds.

 Management Risk: The Adviser's judgments about the attractiveness, value and potential appreciation of a particular asset class or individual security in which the Fund invests may prove to be incorrect.
-The Fund may experience losses regardless of the overall performance of the market.
+The Fund may experience losses regardless of the overall performance of the market

-Small Cap Company Risk: Smaller capitalization companies may experience higher failure rates than do larger capitalization companies.
+Small Cap and Micro Cap Company Risk: Smaller capitalization companies may experience higher failure rates than do larger capitalization companies.
 In addition, smaller companies may be more vulnerable to economic, market and industry changes.
 As a result, share price changes may be more sudden or erratic than the prices of other equity securities, especially over the short term.
 Such companies may have limited product lines, markets or financial resources and may lack management depth.
 The trading volume of securities of smaller capitalization companies is normally less than that of larger capitalization companies, and therefore may disproportionately affect their market price, tending to make them fall more in response to selling pressure than is the case with larger capitalization companies.
 Some small capitalization stocks may be illiquid.
 These risks may be enhanced for micro cap securities.
 Many micro cap companies tend to be new and have no proven track record.
 Some of these companies have no assets or operations, while others have products and services that are still in development or have yet to be tested in the market.
 Because micro cap stocks trade in low volumes, any size of trade can have a large percentage impact on the price of the stock.